Please ensure Javascript is enabled for purposes of website accessibility

 Should the UK now try and help overturn the anti-gay laws it introduced?

-The Scottish Independence Referendum campaign poster (pictured above) promotes the idea that that UK embassies campaign for LGBT+ rights around the world.
+The Scottish Independence Referendum campaign poster (pictured above) promotes the idea that that UK embassies campaign for LGBTQIA+ rights around the world.
 However, there are concerns about Western people parachuting into cultures they know little about, playing saviour and portraying people who do not share their beliefs as ‘uncivilised’.
 Clumsy interventions can fuel the idea that Western nations are once again trying to impose their cultural values.

-It’s so important to listen to the LGBT+ activists on the ground about the type of support that would be most useful.
+It’s so important to listen to the LGBTQIA+ activists on the ground about the type of support that would be most useful.
 Change is happening – in 2018 India decriminalised same sex intimacy; in 2019 a high court challenge by a student in Botswana led to the scrapping of a colonial era anti-gay law.

 Activists from communities colonised by Britain highlight that homophobia rather than homosexuality is a Western import, and are working to educate people about how gender identity is viewed in their traditional cultures.